alexyermanos/PlatypusPython/README.md

 ## Workflow

 The workflow takes as input either a Platypus VGM or a list of sequences in a CSV.
-Then the sequences are passed into a pretrained language model to make embedings and an optional UMAP for visualization.
+Then the sequences are passed into a pretrained language model to make embeddings and an optional UMAP for visualization.
 #
 ## Running the workflow

-- Create a new enviroment using Python3.8 as:
+- Create a new environment using Python3.8 as:
 `conda create -n plm python=3.8`

-- Activate the enviroment:
+- Activate the environment:
 `conda activate plm`

 - To install necessary libraries: